rpahl/container/README.md

 # container
-R-package providing R6 container classes: Collection, Queue, Deque, and Dict
+Deque, Set, and Dict - R6 based container classes with iterators

+Common container data structures Deque, Set and Dict (resembling Python's dict type) with typical member functions to insert, delete and access objects from the container and support of iterators.

-Soon be on CRAN.
+Soon on CRAN.